 Major-General Alfred Ernest Walford was born in Montreal on 20 August 1896.
 He received his education at Westmount, Quebec.
 Employed as an accountant with the family firm, he later accepted a financial advisor and secretary-treasurer position with the firm of James A. Ogilvie and Sons of Montreal.

 In September 1914, he enrolled in the local unit, the 58th Westmount Rifles and served as a signaller.
 One year later, he enlisted in the 3rd Canadian Siege Battery of the Canadian Expeditionary Force and went overseas in December 1915.
 In June 1916, the battery, (often referred to as “Cape’s Battery” after its first commander), was in action at the Somme.
 Here, as a Corporal with the 12th Canadian Siege Battery, he was awarded the Military Medal for bravery in the field and gained promotion to Warrant Officer Class II.
 He continued to serve with the 12th until the Armistice.

-On return to Montreal he continued to serve in the Non-Permanent Active Militia as Battery Commander of 7th Medium Battery from 1927 until 1934.
+On return to Montreal, he continued to serve in the Non-Permanent Active Militia as Battery Commander of 7th Medium Battery from 1927 until 1934.
 On promotion to Lieutenant Colonel, he commanded the 2nd Medium Brigade until the outbreak of the Second World War.
 He was immediately appointed Deputy Assistant Adjutant General of the 1st Canadian Infantry Division and in December 1939, he once again went overseas.

-Returning to the world of business, Major-General Walford headed Henry Morgan Company Limited of Montreal, a large conglomerate with interests in finance and real estate.
+Returning to the world of business, Major-General Walford headed Henry Morgan Company Limited of Montreal, a large company with interests in finance and real estate.
 In 1947, he accepted the appointment of Honourary Colonel of Headquarters 3rd Canadian Division.

-Major-General Walford died at age 94 in Montreal after a life of service to his country and to his Regiment.
+Major-General Walford died at age 94 in Montreal, after a life of service to his country and to his Regiment.